Tyler Roberts: West Bromwich Albion

-2016–2018: Loans to Oxford United, Shrewsbury Town & Walsall
+2016–2018: Loans to Oxford United, Shrewsbury Town and Walsall

-On 28 July 2016, Roberts joined League One side Oxford United on a six-month loan deal until January 2017.
+On 28 July 2016, Roberts joined League One club Oxford United on loan until January 2017.
 He made his debut for the club on the opening day of the 2016–17 season, coming off the bench for Chris Maguire in a 1–1 draw with Chesterfield.
-His League Cup debut came the following week when he entered the field of play as an extra-time substitute in Oxford's 1–0 win over Birmingham.
-He then scored his first goal for the club, and the first professional goal of his career, in a 4–2 victory over League Two club Exeter City in the 2016–17 EFL Trophy on 30 August.
+His League Cup debut came the following week when he entered the field of play as an extra-time substitute in Oxford's 1–0 win over Birmingham City.
+He scored the first goal of his professional career in a 4–2 victory over League Two club Exeter City in the 2016–17 EFL Trophy on 30 August.
 On 5 November, Roberts made his FA Cup debut and scored in a 5–0 win over Merstham of the Isthmian League.
-A month later, on 6 December, he scored the winning penalty in a shootout against Southend United, after a 1–1 draw in the second round of the EFL Trophy.
+In the second round a month later, he scored the winning penalty in a shootout against Southend United.

-Later that month, Oxford manager Michael Appleton lodged a request to West Brom to extend Roberts' loan until the end of the season.
-However, on 17 January 2017, Roberts joined fellow League One side Shrewsbury Town on loan until the end of the season.
-He made his debut for the club four days later, starting in a 1–0 league win over Oldham Athletic.
-Roberts scored his first goal for the club, and his first in league football, on 4 February when he netted the opener in a 2–1 win over Bury.
-On 4 April, Roberts suffered a hamstring injury in a 2–1 defeat to Millwall that saw his stint at Shrewsbury come to an end.
-He ended the campaign with four goals and two assists for the club as they narrowly avoided relegation.
+In December, Oxford manager Michael Appleton lodged a request to West Brom to extend Roberts' loan, but on 17 January 2017, he joined another League One club, Shrewsbury Town, on loan until the end of the season.
+He made his debut four days later, starting in a 1–0 league win over Oldham Athletic.
+Roberts' first goal for the club, and his first in league football, opened the scoring in a 2–1 win over Bury on 4 February.
+He suffered a hamstring injury in a 2–1 defeat to Millwall on 4 April that put an end to his stint at Shrewsbury.
+He ended the campaign with four goals and two assists for the club as they narrowly avoided relegation, and won the club's Young Player of the Year award.

 On 25 August 2017, Roberts left West Brom on loan once again, joining League One side Walsall for the season.
 The following day, he scored one goal and assisted another on debut against Bradford City, helping Walsall come from 3–0 down to earn a 3–3 draw.
 He went on to score five goals in 17 appearances before being recalled by West Brom at the half-way mark of the season.